mvolkmann/blog/src/z.md

 This removes the need to customize the prompt in shell-specific ways.

-Starship can be configured in one place for all shells, which is great for users that utilize multiple shells.
+Starship can be configured in one place for all shells, which is great for developers that utilize multiple shells.

 To use Starship with zsh, add the following line in `~/.zshrc`: